-If you’re drinking coffee frequently, or drinking caffeinated soda, you might want to consider reducing the amount of coffee or soda you consume to get a little more heartburn relief.
-For one thing, caffeine can increase the rate at which your stomach empties, causing you to eat more when you’re not really hungry.
-This extra food consumption increases the likelihood that you’ll experience a bout of heartburn, as the stomach acids will back up and enter the esophagus.
-To get relief from your heartburn, take a small amount of baking soda or saltine crackers and place it between your lower and upper stomach.
-Within a few minutes, you should feel a noticeable difference.
+If you drink a lot of coffee or caffeinated soda, you might want to cut back on the amount of coffee or soda you drink to get a little more relief from heartburn.
+Caffeine, for example, might speed up the emptying of your stomach, causing you to eat more when you’re not truly hungry.
+Because stomach acids back up and enter the esophagus as a result of the excess food consumption, you’re more likely to get heartburn.
+Take a small bit of baking soda or saltine crackers and lay it between your lower and upper stomach to relieve heartburn.
+You should see a difference after just a few minutes.

-Another home remedy for heartburn that is easy to follow is to drink a small glass of pineapple juice every few hours.
-The acidity of pineapple juice has the effect of reducing the stomach acid levels.
-The most effective means of consumption is to drink pineapple juice neat, with a small glass of water.
-Although not a very exciting drink, pineapple juice does have an acidic taste that most people find unpleasant.
-If you don’t enjoy the taste of pineapple juice, lemonade or limeade may be substituted.
-If you enjoy fruit juices, try to squeeze a small glass of orange juice, apple juice, or banana juice instead.
+Drinking a small glass of pineapple juice every few hours is another simple home cure for heartburn.
+Pineapple juice’s acidity has the effect of lowering stomach acid levels.
+The most effective way to consume pineapple juice is to drink it straight up with a little glass of water.
+Pineapple juice, while not particularly fascinating, has an acidic flavor that most people dislike.
+If you don’t like pineapple juice, lemonade or limeade can be used instead.
+Instead, squeeze a small glass of orange juice, apple juice, or banana juice if you like fruit juices.